 Content note: this post may be upsetting for some, especially for my fellow autistics who also are anxious about April.
+Also a brief mention of mental health issues and depression.
 And of course, April is 'Autism Awareness Month.'
 I'm already cringing inside.
-The urge to burrow underneath my weighted blanket until May is honestly very tempting.
-You might've gathered it from my last post, but … Continue reading When You’re Afraid of Autism Awareness Month
+The urge to burrow underneath my weighted blanket until May is honestly very tempting. … Continue reading When You’re Afraid of Autism Awareness Month

 Month: March 2018